 Well, any Ready To Fly (RTF) rc plane that can be bought for under $100 can be put into that category, but these days you can buy an electric RTF airplane for around half that amount - now that is cheap!

 The danger of course is quality; as with everything in life the phrase "You get what you pay for" is equally true for rc airplanes - buying a $20 rc plane off eBay, shipped over from Hong Kong, could be asking for trouble.

-Cheap rc airplanes have an obvious advantage if you're on a tight budget, but they also provide an excellent way of trying the hobby of radio control flying for not much money, and this is great if you're just testing the water and you don't yet know if you want to take the plunge with a more expensive airplane.
+Cheap rc airplanes have an obvious advantage if you're on a tight budget, but they also provide an excellent way of trying the hobby for not much money, and this is great if you're just testing the water and you don't yet know if you want to take the plunge with a more expensive airplane.

 Above: cheap planes like these make a great intro to the hobby.

 Rapid advances in rc technology in recent years have made cheap rc planes available from a large variety of suppliers; it's very common now for such planes to be sold in small toy shops and not be restricted to specialist model shops.

 When I was a kid, back in the late 70s-early 80s, buying a fully functioning RTF rc airplane from a local toy shop, with my saved up pocket money, just wasn't possible - I wish it had been!
 So it's good that such planes are now so widely available.

 The majority of cheap rc airplanes are of foam construction so are very durable, and the better manufacturers such as HobbyZone back their planes up with a complete range of spare parts, also sold at very little cost.